PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 The Addresses block displays 2 droplists: for the delivery adress and for the invoice.
 The droplist displays all the adresse related to the customer.

-3) Add a customer
-You can add a customer if you click on the button "add a customer".
-It will open an iframe.
-If you create a customer here then you will have a page to create an order where the customer created is selected (check step The customer that you chose is highlighted in green)

 **Editing an address**

 Once an address has been associated with an order it can never be changed any more because any update for future orders would also affect previous ones.